Skip to content

 Early Word Reading Table

-Within each of Hoot's instructional focus area, you’ll see a table that includes:
+Within each of Hoot's instructional focus areas, you’ll see a table that includes:

 • Units – the specific reading skills